The average cost of stamped concrete is $5,281

 While thicker concrete slabs cost more per square foot upfront, they save you money in repair, maintenance, and replacement costs over time.

-Concrete is graded according to the pounds-per-square-inch, (PSI) of pressure that it can withstand.
+Concrete is graded according to the pounds-per-square-inch (PSI) pressure it can withstand.
 The standard concrete grade is between 2,000 and 5,000 PSI and is suitable for most projects, such as patios, sidewalks, and walkways.
-This grade of concrete costs about $120 to $150 per cubic yard.
-Higher-grade concrete is usually reserved for driveways or support posts and will cost more per cubic yard.
+This grade of concrete costs $100 to $150 per cubic yard.
+Higher-grade concrete is usually reserved for driveways or support posts and will cost more.

 Enhancement | Cost per Sq.
 Ft. | Purpose |